answerdigital/oxford-omop-data-mapper/readme.md

 ## Transform command

-Transforms and inserts the staged data to the omop database.
+Transforms and inserts the staged data and its origin to the OMOP database.

 ### Example